Czino/inputs-outputs-functions/Ilex aquifolium - Common holly.md

 ---
 aliases: Common holly, English holly
 ---
-Common holly (Ilex aquifolium) is an evergreen shrub or small tree native to Europe, including the [[Mediterranean]] region, widely grown as a clipped hedge and valued by wildlife for its winter berries.
+Common holly (Ilex aquifolium) is an evergreen shrub or small tree native to [[Europe]], including the [[Mediterranean]] region, widely grown as a clipped hedge and valued by wildlife for its winter berries.
 The berries are purgative and toxic in quantity.

 ## Inputs
 - [[Hardiness zone 5]][^1]